 This one is a hybrid of charcoal on paper and digital painting.
-The reference photo was a portrait of the novelist Afua Hirsch taken by Richard Saker.
+The reference photo was a portrait of Afua Hirsch taken by Richard Saker.

 It started out as a quick generic head study using a stick of vine charcoal on cheap paper, with no real time being spent on measuring proportions or judging the relative positions of the features.